The IFMA Story: Four Decades of Commitment to Supporting and Advancing FM

 Service Center of Excellence lobby, Houston, Texas, USA.

 Currently, IFMA employs more than 60 staff members worldwide who support the professional needs of more than 23,000 members in more than 100 countries.
-In addition to IFMA's original Service Center of Excellence (SCOE) in Houston, Texas, USA, IFMA Europe, China and India bring the association's educational, informational and networking resources directly to members in those regions.
+In addition to IFMA's original Service Center of Excellence (SCOE) in Houston, Texas, USA, IFMA EMEA, China and India bring the association's educational, informational and networking resources directly to members in those regions.

 Over the past decade, IFMA has continued to elevate FM’s prominence as a strategic business partner, while also providing the industry with the highest level of resources and representation.

 - FM was recognized as standalone profession by the U.S. Department of Labor Bureau of Labor Statistics Standard Occupational Classification Code (11-3013) in November 2017, the result of a seven-year effort by IFMA.

 - Participating in the ISO TC/267 Technical Group, IFMA played a key role in the development of the ISO 41000 Facilities Management Standard released in 2018.

 - The association is an International Association for Continuing Education & Training (IACET) Authorized Provider.

 - IFMA is accredited as an American National Standards Institute (ANSI) Accredited Program Certificate Issuer for both the FMP and SFP and accredited by the ANSI National Accreditation Board (ANAB) for the CFM under ISO/IEC 17024:2012.